-The 1st semester of MedIS master education is organized in 3 tracks: 1) Biomedicine (BM), 2) Translational Medicine (TM) and 3) Medical Market Access (MMA).
-Biomedicine focuses on the understanding of causes and treatment of disease at the molecular and cellular level.
-It builds upon the understanding of whole body functions.
-The students will learn how to perform hypothesis-driven experiments in order to understand human pathophysiology and to identify new targets for treatment.
-Therefore, a substantial part is devoted to experiments on cells or laboratory animals.
+The 1st semester of MedIS master's education is organized into 3 profiles: 1) Biomedicine (BM), 2) Translational Medicine (TM), and 3) Medical Market Access (MMA).
+Biomedicine focuses on understanding causes and treatments of diseases at the molecular and cellular levels.
+It builds upon the understanding of whole-body functions.
+The students will learn how to perform hypothesis-driven experiments to understand human pathophysiology and to identify new targets for treatment.
+Therefore, a substantial part of the study time is devoted to experiments on cells or laboratory animals.
 Translational medicine is driven by the objective of improving clinical outcomes by efficiently moving results from basic science to clinical application.
-Medical Market Access is driven by the objective to improve market access of industry within the biotechnological, pharmaceutical and medical devices markets.
+Medical Market Access is driven by the objective to improve market access of industry within the biotechnological, pharmaceutical, and medical devices markets.

-Teaching is organized in research based courses and projects.
-During the semester BM and TM have one profile specific course and two common courses, one BM and TM, and one BM, TM, and MMA course.
-MMA profile has two profile specific courses and one common course.
-The courses specific for each professional track have their own general focus: BM course focus on understanding of disease pathophysiology at the cellular and molecular levels; TM course focus on designing and evaluating pharmacological research; MMA courses focus on introduction to marketing and market access medical market and improvement of the markets for medical, pharmaceutical, and biotechnological equipment.
-The projects have focus on the methodological approach, which are unique for each on the three profiles.
+The teaching is organized in research-based courses and projects.
+During the semester, BM and TM have one profile-specific course and two common courses, one BM and TM, and one BM, TM, and MMA course.
+The MMA profile has two profile-specific courses and one common course with BM and TM.
+The courses specific for each profile have their own general focus: the BM course focuses on understanding disease pathophysiology at the cellular and molecular levels; the TM course focuses on designing and evaluating pharmacological research; the MMA courses focus on the introduction to marketing and market access medical market and improvement of the markets for medical, pharmaceutical, and biotechnological equipment.
+The projects focus on the methodological approach, which is unique for each of the three profiles.
 The projects will be supported by a course on problem-based project work.